solivero/madrigal/README.md

 npm install
 ```

-Local tar ball of @madrigal/core will be built and inserted into frontend and server before deploying to App Engine
+Local tar ball of @madrigal/core will be built and inserted into frontend and server before deploying to App Engine using `npm run deploy`